lwl1112/polymorphicHERV/visualization/README.md

 codes can be found in ```generate_json/```

-## Get population information from the 1000 genomes dataset: population,
+## Get population information from the 1000 genomes dataset: population, which contains 'Sample \tab Population' from http://www.internationalgenome.org/data-portal/sample

 Convert that into population.json (remove last , in json).
 ```
 perl generatepopulation.pl population population.json